 In higher-degree research, formulating a theoretical framework holds significant importance as it serves multiple purposes.
 It provides an overarching view of the entire study, encompassing various aspects such as the research problem, objectives, hypothesis, theories, significance, limitations, and research questions.
-Accordingly, the theoretical framework acts as a survey that conceptualizes different dimensions of the research, offering a structured framework to guide the study and formulating a theoretical framework assists in organizing the research study by adopting suitable research method the most well conducting methodology, as as comprehensive literature survey analysis.
-Some scholars argue that the theoretical framework serves as the "blueprint" for the entire dissertation inquiry, providing a structured foundation to approach the research study philosophically, methodologically, epistemologically, analytically.
+Accordingly, the theoretical framework acts as a survey that conceptualizes different dimensions of the research, offering a structured framework to guide the study and formulating a theoretical framework assists in organizing the research study by adopting the most suitable research method and methodology, as well as conducting а comprehensive literature survey analysis.
+Some scholars argue that the theoretical framework serves as the "blueprint" for the entire dissertation inquiry, providing a structured foundation to approach the research study philosophically, methodologically, epistemologically, and analytically.
 It offers a roadmap for the research process, ensuring a coherent and systematic approach to address the research questions and achieve the desired research outcomes.
 Grant and Osanloo (2014) advocate that,